 Do you have a TMI story you long to tell but keep shrouded in secrecy because of fear, shame or embarrassment?
 We all do!
 New studies show that writing about your personal experiences can be both healing and empowering.
 Through the ancient art of storytelling, participants turn their pasts into testimonials of survival, dispelling old shame and inspiring others.

-WHAT YOU CAN EXPECT FROM TMI WRITING WORKSHOPS:
+FROM TMI WRITING WORKSHOPS:

 Workshops can be themed or open.
 We can work with college students, professionals, community organizations and groups of family and/or friends.

 We offer One-day Workshops, Weekend Retreats and Weekly Classes

 If you have something unique or special in contact us – we can create a magical workshop experience to meet your individual needs.